Instant Pot Thai Shrimp Curry (with Red Curry Paste) A quick weeknight curry using Thai red curry paste and extra jumbo shrimp.

 - Pressure Cooking Shrimp: Shrimp are tricky to pressure cook.
 Shrimp is very lean, so big shrimp make sure we don't overcook it.
 The key is buying big shrimp.
 (Yes, I know that's an oxymoron.)

 - Shrimp are measured by "count per pound" sizing.
 We want 16/20 shrimp (16 to 20 per pound) or larger.
 Larger is U15 (15 or less per pound), sometimes called 13/15 or 8/12 shrimp.
-If you can't get count per pound sizing, shrimp size names are a little loose.
+If you can't get count-per-pound sizing, you can go by size names, but shrimp size names are a little loose.
 16/20 is usually "Extra Jumbo" shrimp, or sometimes "Jumbo" shrimp.
 U15 will be "Colossal" or "Super Colossal."
-Shrimp size names are amazing…but look for the count per pound to be sure.
+Shrimp size names are amazingโฆbut look for the count per pound to be sure.

 - Thawing frozen shrimp: I thaw my shrimp in a bowl under cold running water for about 20 minutes.
 Easy peel shrimp makes this a recipe I can make on a weeknight, from freezer to table in about an hour.
 (It doesn't hurt that we're using big shrimp, so there aren't as many shells to peel before cooking.)